City College of New York: North Campus

 CCNY's Collegiate Gothic campus in Manhattanville was erected in 1906, replacing a downtown campus built in 1849.
 This new campus was designed by George Browne Post.
 According to CCNY's published history, "The Landmark neo-Gothic buildings [...] are superb examples of English Perpendicular Gothic style and are among the first buildings, as an entire campus, to be built in the U.S. in this style.
-Groundbreaking for the Gothic Quadrangle buildings took place in 1903".
-There were five original neo-Gothic buildings on the upper Manhattan campus, which opened in 1906:
+Groundbreaking for the Gothic Quadrangle buildings took place in 1903."
+There were five original neo-Gothic buildings on the upper Manhattan campus, which opened between 1906 and 1908: Shepard Hall, Baskerville Hall, Compton Hall, Harris Hall, and Wingate Hall.